• The Royal Logistic Corps

 Private Shannon Conway

-I served for four years in the Regular Army as a Combat Medical Technician with much of my time being based in Germany.
-I left the regulars to pursue my dream of becoming a full-time paramedic and I am currently an Emergency Medical Ambulance Technician with East Midlands and will start my paramedic degree next year.
-After leaving, I missed the friendships and camaraderie of being in the Army, so I was delighted to find out I could still be a medic attached to The Royal Logistic Corps within 158 Regiment RLC.
+I served four years in the Regular Army as a Combat Medical Technician, mostly in Germany.
+Leaving to pursue my dream of becoming a paramedic, I now work as an Emergency Medical Ambulance Technician with East Midlands and will start my paramedic degree next year.
+Missing the camaraderie of Army life, I was thrilled to rejoin as a medic with 158 Regiment RLC.
+Since then, I’ve led Team Medic Courses and deployed on Exercise Halberd Dawn, assessing medical serials, coaching personnel, and providing real-time medical support.
+Joining the reserves has been one of my best decisions.

 Recruitment